ekkinox/yai/README.md

 ## Description

-`Yo` is an AI powered assistant for your terminal.
+`Yo` is an AI powered assistant for your terminal, unleashing the power of AI to streamline your command line experience.

-You can converse with it using your natural language, and it will provide you with ready to use command lines, or engage in a discussion to assist you.
+You can also engage in conversation with it to get help on any topics.

 `Yo` is already aware of your:
 - operating system